SAP-samples/btp-dc-samples/docs/bookshop/1_3_setup_hana.md

    - Service plans "relational-data-lake" and "hana-cloud-connection" will not be used in this tutorial.
    - hana-cloud-tools is used for Multi-Environment SAP HANA Cloud Tools.
    - Trial Accounts use the service plan hana-cloud-trial
-   - hdi-shared, schema and securestore is required to deploy db schemas and db artifacts.
+   - "hdi-shared", "schema" and "securestore" is required to deploy db schemas and db artifacts.

    ![](images/hdbsetup/0_hanasetup_1_entitlements.png)

-4. Go to `Entity Assigments`, click on `Select Entities` and select your Subaccount in which you want to deploy your application.
+4. Go to `Entity Assignments`, click on `Select Entities`, and select the Subaccount in which you want to deploy your application.

-5. Check that your Subaccount is entitled for HANA Cloud.
+5. Check that your Subaccount is entitled to SAP HANA Cloud.

 6. If not click on `Configure Entitlements` and then on `Add Service Plans`.